Rayleigh–Gans approximation: Theory

 The particle is divided into small volume elements, which are treated as independent Rayleigh scatterers.
 For an inbound light with s polarization, the scattering amplitude contribution from each volume element is given as:

-where $\delta$ denotes the phase difference due to each individual element, and the fraction in parenthesis is the electric polarizability as found from the refractive index using the Clausius–Mossotti relation.
+where $\delta$ denotes the phase difference due to each individual element, and the fraction in parentheses is the electric polarizability as found from the refractive index using the Clausius–Mossotti relation.
 Under the condition (n-1) << 1, this factor can be approximated as 2(n-1)/3.
 The phases $\delta$ affecting the scattering from each volume element are dependent only on their positions with respect to the incoming wave and the scattering direction.
 Integrating, the scattering amplitude function thus obtains: